Missouri State Income Tax

 Income tax deductions are expenses that can be deducted from your gross pre-tax income.
 Using deductions is an excellent way to reduce your Missouri income tax and maximize your refund, so be sure to research deductions that you mey be able to claim on your Federal and Missouri tax returns.
 For details on specific deductions available in Missouri, see the list of Missouri income tax deductions.

-- Missouri's personal income tax exemptions include a personal exemption of $2,100.00.
-You can deduct one single exemption from your gross income if you are responsible for supporting yourself financially.
+- Missouri has no personal exemption.
+The Federal Income Tax, however, does allow a personal exemption to be deducted from your gross income if you are responsible for supporting yourself financially.